 When you’re trying to be financially responsible and stick to your budget, spending money on things you don’t really need should be stopped immediately.
-However, there are certain luxuries that you may convince yourself you need and you really don’t.
+Seriously, stop spending money on things you don’t really need.
+There are certain luxuries that you may convince yourself you need and you really don’t.
 The CGS Team is sharing 8 things to re-think spending your money on.
 Your money will go much further for you if they aren’t spent on these things.

 Cell Phone Insurance

 You may think you need cell phone insurance, and the cell phone sales rep certainly expressed why you should have it, but chances are you won’t ever need it.
 If you do end up needing it, you first have to meet the high deductible.
 Take some time to think through if you really do need the extra coverage.
 If you do, make sure you get the right coverage plan and know what the deductible is before you purchase!